pulp/plugin_template/README.md

                         This job only executes when a tag is associated with the commit being built.
-When enabling this job, the user is expected to provide a secure environment variable called PYPI_PASSWORD.
+When enabling this job, the user is expected to provide a secure environment variable called PYPI_API_TOKEN.
 The variable can be added in the Github secrets settings page for the repository[0].
-The PYPI username is specified using --pypi-username option.

                         This job uses the OpenAPI schema for the plugin to generate a Python client library using openapi-generator-cli.